mikolajroszak/qsp-protocol-node/doc/node-operator.md

 We will also make these announcements in our Monthly Community Updates.

 ### Setting environment variables
-For a refresher on how to reset environment variables on `Terminal`, visit [this section](#setting-up-your-local-machine-configuration-for-every-new-terminal-opened) of the node operator manual.
+For a refresher on how to set environment variables on `Terminal`, visit [this section](#setting-up-your-local-machine-configuration-for-every-new-terminal-opened) of the node operator manual.

 *Note: You will need to set your environment variables every time you opened up a new * `Terminal` *or restart your computer.*